 How to Get Rid of Fruit Flies in the Kitchen

-Eliminating fruit flies means eliminating their food sources.
-Despite their moniker, fruit flies like to eat all kinds of festering food bits, not just ripening fruit.
-Pretty much any food source will attract fruit flies, including little bits of fruit and vegetable scraps, unrinsed cans in the recycling bin, and dirty mop heads with food particles stuck on them.
+Despite their moniker, fruit flies like to eat all kinds of festering food bits, not just overripe fruit.
+Pretty much any food source in your kitchen (or anywhere in your home) will attract fruit flies, including little bits of fruit and vegetable scraps, unrinsed cans in the recycling bin, and dirty mop heads with food particles stuck on them.
 Fruit flies also like moisture.
-Moisture and organic material are the conditions that fruit flies need to reproduce.
-Drains that have a buildup of organic matter in them, and wet areas under sinks, are common breeding areas for fruit flies.
+In fact, moisture and organic material are the conditions that fruit flies need to reproduce.
+Drains containing a buildup of organic matter and wet areas under sinks are common breeding areas for fruit flies.

 Pesticides won't help much in controlling fruit flies in the kitchen.
 What you need to do is eliminate food sources and breeding areas.
-Clean drains that contain organic matter buildup with a stiff brush.
-If drains are slow-moving, have them snaked by a plumber.
-Pouring bleach down the drain will not eliminate the ongoing problem of standing water and organic matter in the P-trap and organic matter coating the inside of the pipe, so it is not advised.
+Clean organic matter buildup out of your drains with a stiff brush (an old toothbrush works great).
+If drains are slow-moving, find a plumber to snake them.
+Pouring bleach down the drain is not advised, because it won't eliminate the ongoing problem of standing water and organic matter in the P-trap and organic matter coating the inside of the pipe.

 Kitchen cleanliness is key to reducing the presence of fruit flies.
 Be extra vigilant about washing dishes and getting all food scraps into the garbage.
 Make sure that you rinse cans and bottles, especially beer bottles and food cans, thoroughly before putting them in the recycling bin.
 Avoid allowing liquid to pool up at the bottom of the garbage can.
 Store all fruits in the refrigerator.

 You can also set fruit fly traps after you've eliminated their food sources.
-There are a few ways to make fruit fly traps, but all of them operate similarly: A fruit fly trap is made of a jar, some bait, and a cover for the jar with a small hole in it.
-Some folks use a paper cone as the cover; some folks a plastic bag or plastic wrap with a small hole poked in it, secured tightly with a rubber band.
-Good baits are baker's yeast and sugar dissolved in warm water, vinegar, or red wine.
+There are a few ways to make a DIY natural fruit fly trap, but they all use the same components: a jar, some bait, and a cover for the jar with a small hole in it.
+Some folks use a paper cone as the cover; another possibility is a plastic bag or plastic wrap with a small hole poked in it, secured tightly with a rubber band.
+Good baits are baker's yeast and sugar dissolved in warm water, vinegar, beer, or red wine.